Sina-Ghaderi/rabaead/README.md

 ### examples
-package [documentation](https://pkg.go.dev/github.com/sina-ghaderi/rabaead) at pkg.go.dev
-check out [_example](_example) directory which contains real-world use cases of rabaead cipher, in addition you may want to look at test unit files.
+check out [_example](_example) directory which contains real-world use cases of rabaead cipher, in addition you may want to look at test unit files or package [documentation](https://pkg.go.dev/github.com/sina-ghaderi/rabaead) at pkg.go.dev
 ```go
 // aead open() and seal() methods
 func rabbitPoly1305() {